-The risk and control intervals selected for the SCRI analysis for each safety event of interest are based on biological plausibility and precedents in the published literature (Table 1).
-A safety event of interest will only be counted if it can be assigned to 1) the risk interval (following Pfizer-BioNTech COVID-19 vaccination, 2) the pre-vaccination control interval, 3) the post-vaccination control interval, or 4) the risk interval for the active comparators receiving seasonal influenza vaccine.
+The risk intervals selected for each safety event of interest are based on biological plausibility and precedents in the published literature (Table 1).
+A safety event of interest will only be counted if it can be assigned to 1) the risk interval following Pfizer-BioNTech COVID-19 vaccination (all designs), 2) the post-vaccination control interval (self-controlled designs), or 3) the risk interval for the active comparators receiving seasonal influenza vaccine (active comparator design).
 Events outside the intervals will not be counted.
 Only the individual's first instance of a safety event of interest following a specified clean window (i.e., the occurrence-free baseline period used to define incident outcomes during which individuals enter the study cohort only if the safety event of interest did not occur during this period) will be included; this means that if a safety event of interest is identified but diagnosis codes (or laboratory values in the case of select safety events of interest) corresponding to the safety event of interest are also observed during the clean window, it will not be counted.
 The duration of the pre-specified window will differ by safety events of interest in order to rule out pre-existing events.
 This approach is consistent with the FDA's COVID-19 Vaccine Safety Surveillance Project.
-14 By way of example, a safety events of interest for the SCRI design can be considered in the following ways:
+16 Additionally, the length of the clean window may be extended (e.g., 2 years) given the reduction in healthcare resource utilization since the start of the pandemic.
+By way of example, a safety events of interest for the SCRI design can be considered in the following ways: